 "Hello, kettle?
 This is Barack.
 You're black."

-checked, Obama wasn't an expert on nuclear issues either.
+Last I checked, Obama wasn't an expert on nuclear issues either.
 The fact is, Palin's criticism is not only warranted, but shared by millions of other Americans.
 Obama's egotistical intellectual superiority complex and blatant dismissal of citizens' legit concerns are just a couple of many reasons his approval numbers continue to fall.

-to attend Obama's nuclear summit (yes, another summit) which starts next Monday.
+The latest news is that Israeli Prime Minister Benjamin Netanyahu has canceled his trip to attend Obama's nuclear summit (yes, another summit) which starts next Monday.
 Prime Minister Netanyahu must not be "much of an expert on nuclear issues" either since he, too, is apparently not enthralled with Obama.